-The purpose of this chapter is to establish minimum stormwater management requirements and controls for "major development," as defined below in Section 420-2.
+The purpose of this chapter is to establish minimum stormwater management requirements and controls for "major development," as defined below in Section 181-2.

-C. Applicability

-- 1. This chapter shall be applicable to the following major developments: - a.
+- C. Applicability - 1.
+This chapter shall be applicable to the following major developments: - a.
 Non-residential major developments and redevelopment projects; and - b.
-Aspects of residential major developments and redevelopment projects that are not preempted by the Residential Site Improvement Standards at N.J.A.C.
+Aspects of residential major developments that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
 5:21 et seq. - 2.
-This chapter shall also be applicable to all major developments undertaken by the Borough of Franklin Lakes.
+This chapter shall also be applicable to all major developments undertaken by the Borough of Saddle River.

-- 3. Applicability of this ordinance to major developments shall comply with last amended N.J.A.C.
+- 3. Applicability of this Ordinance to major developments shall comply with last amended N.J.A.C.
 7:8-1.6, incorporated herein by reference. - D. Compatibility with Other Permit and Ordinance Requirements